NCAS-CMS/um-training/practicals/source/running.rst

 Once your suite has finished running the Cylc GUI will go blank and you should get a message in the bottom left hand corner saying *'Stopped with succeeded'*.

-Cylc is set up so that it *polls* ARCHER to check the status of the task, every 5 minutes.
-This means that there could be a maximum of 5 minutes delay between the task finishing on ARCHER and the Cylc GUI being updated.
+Cylc is set up so that it *polls* ARCHER2 to check the status of the task, every 5 minutes.
+This means that there could be a maximum of 5 minutes delay between the task finishing on ARCHER2 and the Cylc GUI being updated.
 If you see that the task has finished running but Cylc hasn't updated then you can manually poll the task by right-clicking on it and selecting **Poll** from the pop-up menu.

 Standard Suite Output
 ---------------------

 The output from a standard suite goes to a variety of places, depending on the type of the file.
-On ARCHER you will find all the output from your run under the directory ``~/cylc-run/<suitename>``, where ``<suitename>`` is the name of the suite.
+On ARCHER2 you will find all the output from your run under the directory ``~/cylc-run/<suitename>``, where ``<suitename>`` is the name of the suite.
 This is actually a symbolic link to the equivalent location in your ``/work`` directory (E.g. ``/work/n02/n02/<username>/cylc-run/<suitename>``.

 **Rose bush**